Engbenjamin/Process_Document_Final_Draft/README.md

 ---
 ## Professional Engagement and Industry Trends
-Inaddition to building your core technical proficiencies, a successful graduate transitioning to industry will need to understand market demands as well as engage with the broader engineering community.
+In addition to building your core technical proficiencies, a successful graduate transitioning to industry will need to understand market demands as well as engage with the broader engineering community.

 ### Industry Literacy
 #### Subscribe to Club Newsletters